 I had always had a love for natural textures and fibres.
 Oh and I love bed!
 It's the place I go to escape the flurry of life.
 It's my sanctuary when I need to unplug.
 So with this in mind I started exploring bedding.
 I looked at different fabrics but it was linen that won me over on so many levels.
 A sustainable crop, so kind to our planet, it uses few fertilisers and 1/4 less water than cotton during cultivation.
 I was shocked at the toxins that are used in cotton production.
 Highly toxic chemicals are used to strip the leaves from the cotton bush before harvest to enable to bols to be plucked off the bush without the leaves.
 When considering that organic cotton only makes up for less than 2% of global production we have a long way to go.
 These toxins get in to our water systems and cause havoc.

 The more I've learnt about nature's wonder fibre and it's history the more I've fallen in love with it.
-My recent trip to China gave me even more insight into the spinning and weaving process.
-I gained such an appreciation for the work that goes into producing even one square metre of fabric.
+My recent trip to meet our makers gave me even more insight into the spinning and weaving process.
+I gained such an appreciation for the work that goes into producing even one square metre of fabric now.

-It has a natural low lustre and a beautiful crumpled lived in look.
+It's got a natural low lustre and a beautiful crumpled lived in look which I love.

-We now live in West Leederville, Perth in an old workers cottage with our mini snauzer poodle Bud and a fat cat called Harry.
+We now live in Daglish with our Snauzer x Poodle, Buddy and a fat cat called Harry.
 They are best mates.

 And getting back to Wanaka, if you are ever lucky enough to visit you might notice a huge concrete dinosaur in the playground down the hill at the lakefront.
 This was designed by an 11 year old version of myself.
 So not much has changed, I'm still designing and creating!